chenhe20/taikofan2020/README.md

+# taikofan

-# taikofan collects music videos or play demonstration from players for songs listed in the taiko no tatsujin (Nintendo Switch Version)
+> taikofan collects music videos or play demonstration from players for songs listed in the taiko no tatsujin (Nintendo Switch Version)

-The UI style simulates the original taiko no tatsujin flavour and implemnted based on Element UI
+*The UI style simulates the original taiko no tatsujin flavour and implemnted based on Element UI*

 ## Project setup
 ```